Prosecutors to rest case at Manafort financial fraud trial

 ALEXANDRIA, Va.
-(AP) - After three days of dramatic and sometimes salacious testimony in the trial of Paul Manafort, prosecutors returned to the nuts and bolts of their case against the former Trump campaign chairman as they sought to show he obtained millions of dollars in bank loans under false pretenses.
+(AP) - Prosecutors are expected to rest their case Friday against former Trump campaign chairman Paul Manafort, after days of occasionally dramatic testimony in Manafort's bank fraud and tax evasion trial and some testy exchanges with the trial judge.

-Attorneys for special counsel Robert Mueller also got a rare, and narrow, acknowledgment from U.S. District Judge T.S.
-Ellis III that he likely erred when he angrily confronted them a day earlier over whether he had allowed a witness to watch the trial.
+Prosecuting attorneys for special counsel Robert Mueller got a rare, and narrow, acknowledgment from U.S. District Judge T.S.
+Ellis III that he likely erred when he angrily confronted them a day earlier.

-The judge's comments and testimony about Manafort's loans came Thursday, during the eighth day of his trial, as prosecutors began presenting the bulk of their bank fraud case after spending days largely on tax evasion allegations.
-Prosecutors say they expect to rest their case Friday.
+The judge's comments came Thursday, during the eighth day of trial, as prosecutors began presenting the bulk of their bank fraud case after spending days largely on tax evasion allegations.

+Thursday's testimony was devoid of some of the drama of recent days, when longtime Manafort deputy Rick Gates was confronted about having embezzled hundreds of thousands of dollars from Manafort and was forced to admit on the witness stand to an extramarital affair.

 On Thursday, a group of bank employees told jurors about discrepancies and outright falsehoods contained on Manafort's loan applications.